 Special Tree massage therapists are licensed through the Board of Massage Therapy of Michigan.
 The licensure process incorporates certification from an accredited massage therapy program including a nationally recognized test i.e. NCTMB or MBLEx; testing in ethics, standards of practice and competency; and requires periodic evidence that the massage therapist participates in continuing education to keep current and competent in the field.
 Some Special Tree therapists may also have additional training in fields such as Occupational Therapy or modalities of Lymphatic Drainage and/or Myofascial Release Approach.

-Social Workers are an integral part of Special Tree’s interdisciplinary treatment team.
+Social Workers at STRS are an integral part of company’s interdisciplinary treatment team.
 Our Social Workers help to identify the various social and emotional needs of clients and families, and develop and implement person-centered plans to meet those needs in order to support adjustment to the rehabilitation process.
 Coping with a brain injury or a spinal cord injury can present unique and complex challenges, especially if clients have experienced difficulties such as changes in personality, physical impairments, memory loss, and psychological changes.
 Social Workers help clients and families address these challenges, taking into account the client's cultural characteristics like age, race/ethnicity, socio-economic status, education level, religious preferences, health/medical issues, behavioral issues, family support system, amongst others.

 A Social Worker will typically conduct an assessment following a client’s admission, followed by periodic updates and regular communication with the client and family.
 The practice of social work requires knowledge of human development and behavior; social, economic and cultural institutions; and the interaction of these factors.
-Our Social Workers are highly trained and experienced professionals who have completed Master’s level post-graduate studies and are licensed by the State of Michigan.
-Special Tree also prefers that all Social Workers are Certified Brain Injury Specialists.
+STRS Social Workers are highly trained and experienced professionals who have completed Master’s level post-graduate studies and are licensed by the State of Michigan.
+STRS also prefers that all Social Workers are Certified Brain Injury Specialists.
 Social Workers make sure clients and families know their rights, maintain contact with and help clients/families utilize community agencies and organizations, and provide guidance for self-help, support, and advocacy.
-Social Workers can also treat clients individually and in groups, providing support groups for survivors including inpatient, outpatient, and even alumni clients.
-They also conduct periodic training and educational programs for other staff.
+Social workers can also treat clients individually and in groups, providing support forums for survivors including inpatient, outpatient, and even alumni clients.
+Additionally, they may conduct facility inservices and educational programs for other STRS staff.